 How do we mine the gold?
 Well, early miners were fortunate to be able to pan for gold in this area.
 But today, the gold that is left is found in underground ore bodies (rock) and can be extracted only using modern mining techniques.

 Simply put, we bring up the ore from large open pits and then crush and concentrate the rock so the gold can be extracted through various processes.
 Then the gold is smelted into doré bars, which are a semi-pure alloy of gold that will be refined further into pure gold.

-We expect to unearth up to 2 million ounces of gold…and maybe much more.
-Explorations have indicated that there may be another 2 million ounces on the site, which would allow us to possibly extend the life of the mine.
+We expect to unearth up to 130,000 to 150,000 ounces of gold per year.
+Explorations have indicated that there are additional gold deposits, which would allow us to extend the life of the mine.